 It’s, that time of the year is here.
 I love new beginnings, but I sure don’t love dwelling on last year’s mess.
 Unfortunately, this time of year we all must sort through last year’s transactions so that we can render taxes unto Caesar (also known as Uncle Sam).

 Here are some tips for organizing your records and dealing with the IRS.

 1. Gather together W-2s and 1099 forms

 During January you receive a myriad of year-end reporting forms.
 Your income from employment will be reported to you on Form W-2, or Form 1099 if you are paid on commission with no withholdings.
 You will also receive a 1099 form for other payments you receive, such as interest, dividends and the proceeds from the sale of real estate or securities.

 Don’t lose these forms!
 This information must go on the tax forms you send to the IRS, and you don’t want to have to reconstruct it (or worse, pay your tax preparer to ferret out the information.)

-2. Report everything.
 You must report all the taxable income you receive from whatever source, even if you don’t receive a reporting form from the payer.
 Review your bank statements and check registers to be sure you have listed every bit of income you received.
-If you received a check in December but did not deposit it until after January 1, it is still taxable income to your for 2001.
+If you received a check in December but did not deposit it until after January 1, it is still taxable income to your for the year you received it.